yavorsky/moment-cache/README.md

 # moment-cache

-### Moment-cache is moment.js-depended tool to speed up your application.
+### Moment-cache is a tiny tool to speed up your moment.js calls.

 During the app lifecycle we can call moment oftentimes.
 Every call is time.
 Time is **performance**.
-This tool will increase performance of your app by **caching** moment.js instances.
+This tool will increase performance of your app by **caching moment.js instances**.

 ### Why?